Domestic Violence Against People with Disabilities

 Admit people with disabilities, regardless of their physical or mental condition

 Provide safe and fair accommodations.
-This means augmenting policies, practices, and procedures in order to ensure that a person with a disability receives the same services as all other clients.
+This means augmenting policies, practices, and procedures to ensure that a person with a disability receives the same services as all other clients.

 Ensure structural access to all services.
-This regulation of the physical structure of all public accommodations ensures that the wide range of physical limitations a person’s faces do not limit their capacity to receive needed services.
+This regulation of all public accommodations’ physical structure ensures that the wide range of physical limitations a person’s faces do not limit their capacity to receive needed services.

 The Americans with Disabilities Act protects people with disabilities from being unfairly discriminated against or from facing barriers to receiving the support and services they need at any time, particularly when they are most in need.
-However, in order for the regulations of the ADA to be allowed to work on behalf of a disabled person, they must first get out of the situation in which they are being domestically abused in order to seek support.
+However, for the ADA regulations to be allowed to work on behalf of a disabled person, they must first get out of the situation they are domestically abused to seek support.

-This can be difficult especially for disabled populations, as their sovereignty and power in a relationship are often compromised by non-traditionally abusive tactics of a perpetrator.
+This can be difficult, especially for disabled populations, as non-traditionally abusive tactics of a perpetrator often compromise their sovereignty and power in a relationship.
 These could include

 - the use of manipulative tactics to make a victim believe that they do not have or are not experiencing a disability, also known as gaslighting